sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # Abstract
-The OpenID Connect protocol defines an identity federation system that allows a relying party to request and receive authentication and profile information about an end user.
+The OpenID Connect protocol defines an identity federation system that allows a Relying Party to request and receive authentication and profile information about an end user.

 This specification profiles the OpenID Connect protocol to increase baseline